- Prayer and Worship

 "In social networks, believers show their authenticity by sharing the profound source of their hope and joy: faith in the merciful and loving God revealed in Christ Jesus."

 The United States Conference of Catholic Bishops established the Catholic Communication Campaign (CCC) collection in 1979 to respond to the national and local communications needs of the Church.
 The collection is unique in that proceeds are split equally between each participating diocese and the national office.

 This entire website, along with videos, podcasts and other media resources, are made possible by the Catholic Communication Campaign.
-From RSS feeds of the Daily Readings from the New American Bible, to television specials seen on national networks and public service messages seen by millions of Americans, the Catholic Communication Campaign is how the Good News gets around!
+From RSS feeds of the Daily Readings from the New American Bible, to communications for the 2015 visit of Pope Francis to the US, the Catholic Communication Campaign is how the Good News gets around!

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,

 nor does it necessarily endorse, the website, its content, or